Murder of Peggy Johnson: Identification and arrest of Linda La Roche

 Johnson was reportedly last seen by classmates at a 1994 homecoming dance in Harvard, Illinois.
-The victim and her accused killer first encountered each other in 1994 at a medical clinic Johnson worked at.
+The victim and her accused killer first encountered each other in 1994 at a medical clinic where La Roche worked.
 She became homeless at age 18 after her mother's death; her brother and father had previously died.
 Johnson agreed to serve as a housekeeper for La Roche in exchange for room and board.
 The emotional and physical abuse against Johnson took place over a significant period of time before her death, presumably since moving into the residence.
 As indicated by the autopsy, she was subjected to a poor living environment and was not well-nourished.
 Instances of La Roche's abuse toward Johnson were confirmed by her children, one of which the victim confided in after being asked about a bruise to the face.

-Despite friends and classmates of Johnson describing her as mild-mannered and "quiet," the suspect claimed the victim repeatedly stole from the residence, including medication, and invited males over without permission.
+The suspect claimed the victim repeatedly stole from the residence, including medication, and invited men over without permission.
 La Roche's now-ex-husband stated he had come home in July 1999 to find Johnson lying unresponsive, which the suspect claimed resulted from an overdose.
 La Roche admitted to having stored medication in the cellar of their residence, where Johnson was allegedly forced to sleep, and that she witnessed seeing Johnson "faint" after emptying pill containers in their bathroom sink.
-Johnson allegedly expired after being taken outside for better air quality.
+Johnson allegedly died after being taken outside for better air quality.
 La Roche instructed her then-husband to take their children away for an outing so she could dispose of the body.
 Paramedics were not called and La Roche did not provide medical assistance to the victim, despite her occupation as a nurse.
 The autopsy of Johnson's body disputed the alleged overdose, as toxicology tests proved negative.
 La Roche informed her husband upon his return that the victim regained consciousness, after which she gave two different accounts of leaving Johnson with her grandmother or abandoning her, unharmed, along a roadway in Wisconsin.
 Johnson's grandmother denied ever meeting members of the La Roche family, let alone seeing Johnson on the day in question.